 - Avoid driving at night, where possible.

 You'll need to get a temporary Samoan driver's licence before you can drive.
-These are available from the Apia Post Office, the Ministry of Works, Transport & Infrastructure office in Vaitele, and from some car hire agencies in Apia.
+These are available from the Apia Post Office, the Ministry of Works, the Land and Transport Authority in Vaitele, and from some car hire agencies in Apia.
 You'll need to present your current Australian driver's licence and pay a fee.

 Check with your travel insurer whether your policy covers you when riding a motorcycle.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.